 - Greek lemon potatoes

-Did you make this lentil moussaka recipe?
-That’s awesome!
-Love it if you leave a comment below.
+If you make this lentil moussaka recipe, be sure to leave a comment below!

 Ingredients